gurch101/gurch101.github.io/posts/the-managers-path.md

 - learn which areas you need to support the manager

 Universal rule of an employee - manager or first timer - they should make your life easier.

+New hires act in self-interest until they get to know their colleagues, and then they move to group interest.

+make it clear that your goal is to understand what people do so that you're capable of appreciating it better

+solving team problems
+- form a hypothesis
+- check the data: tickets, chats, emails, code reviews, calendars
+- observe the team: drop in on meetings
+- ask questions: find out goals - people need to feel an understanding and connection with the purpose of their work
+- check team dynamics: do people like each other? do they collaborate?
+- jump in to help
+- be curious - learn *why*

+People ask why things take so long for two reasons 1) they don't like the original estimate or 2) didn't ask for an estimate and now they're upset.
+You must be aggressive about sharing estimates and updates to estimates, even when people don't ask.

+Showing some empathy for the person providing pressure can go a long way to shifting focus from blame to action.

+Dealing with roadmap uncertainty
+- be realistic about likelihood of changing plans
+- break down projects into a series of small deliverables so that some results are achieved
+- don't overpromise a future of technical projects
+- dedicate 20% time to dealing with technical debt

+### The Big Leagues